wilsonmar/WebSockets/JMeter.md

 ## <a name="Download4PC"> Download, Install JMeter for PCs</a>
-If you follow what <a target="_blank" href="http://zacster.blogspot.com/2008/03/quick-howto-to-setup-jmeter.html">
+Instead of following what <a target="_blank" href="http://zacster.blogspot.com/2008/03/quick-howto-to-setup-jmeter.html">
-Zac explained in 2008</a>) and download from a mirror website on the
+Zac explained in 2008</a> and download from a mirror website on the
 <a target="_blank" href="http://jmeter.apache.org/download_jmeter.cgi">
 Apache download web page</a>,
 you then need to unzip, create a folder, move it, etc.